 I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world.”
 (John 16:33)

-Strangely, though Scripture tells us to plan on hard times and hatred from the world (Mark 13:13), coupled with eager temptation from the enemy (see Matthew 4:1-11), some have managed to build a case on the inverse; that God is showering us with the finer things and Satan is graciously leaving us alone.
+Strangely, though Scripture tells us to plan on hard times and hatred from the world (Mark 13:13), coupled with eager temptation from the enemy (see Matthew 4:1-11), some have managed to build a case on the inverse; that God is showering Christians with the finer things and Satan is graciously leaving us alone.
+Paul warns us to avoid these unbiblical ideas.

 Then there is the question that if there were a God, or if He actually cared about us, why would He allow suffering?

 - Why would He give that job that I so desperately needed to that other guy?
-Is he even a Christian?
+He’s not even a Christian?

-- Why did God introduce her to me and not let her love me?
+- Why did God introduce her to me and not have her love me the way I love her?

 - Why did God give me these things only to take them away?